-In addition, the reliability of the sources of information is also affected by the following issue.
+In addition, the reliability of the source of information is also affected by the following issue.

-A. The validity criteria of the OECD TG 203 indicate that mortality in the control(s) needs to be is $\leq 10\%$ (or one fish, if fewer than 10 control fish are tested) at the end of the test and the analytical measurement of test concentrations must be conducted.
+The validity criteria of the OECD TG 203 and for EPA OTS 797.1400 indicate that mortality in the control(s) needs to be is \leq 10% (or one fish, if fewer than 10 control fish are tested) at the end of the test and the analytical measurement of test concentrations must be conducted.

-However, the mortality in the control(s) at the end of the tests were not provided and there were no analytical measurement of test concentrations for any of those studies.
+However, the mortality in the control(s) at the end of the test the studies were not provided and there were no analytical measurement of test concentrations for any of those studies.